vondele/nettest/README.md

 The recipes have a training stage and a testing stage, the former potentially consisting of multiple steps, that can be chained through various `resume` options.

+The recipes are mostly self-explanatory, except for the 'repetitions:' field, which specifies the number of repeated attempts to run a given step.
+Right now, single training runs are hard-coded to run for 12h at most, to be compatible with CI and remote execution, and repetitions ensure that max_epochs are nevertheless reached.

 ### External Tools and Data